 Students who decide to earn a graduate degree in the mental health field are expanding their knowledge to better help their future patients with mental and emotional issues.
 Individuals in the master's program gain additional knowledge through residencies, internships, as well as coursework and practicums.

-Earning a master’s is a requirement to be legally licensed as a mental health counselor.
+Earning a master’s is a requirement to be a legally licensed mental health counselor.

 In this program, you can expect to study courses like Child and Adolescent Counseling, Mental Health Counseling Approaches and Interventions, Applied Research and Program Evaluation, Counseling and Advocacy with Diverse Populations, and Introduction to Clinical Mental Health Counseling.

-A master's degree covers the majority of the requirements in most states to become a counselor and is a big part of obtaining a license.
-With a master's degree, individuals can become licensed professional counselors.
-They are not, however, able to become a psychologist and they may have trouble getting into higher level positions within academia.
+A master's degree covers the majority of the requirements in most states to become licensed mental health counselor and is a big part of obtaining a license.
+With a master's degree, individuals can become a licensed mental health counselor.
+They are not, however, able to become mental health counselor and they may have trouble getting into higher level positions within academia.

 It’s not necessary to move out of the field of psychology to open your own practice but is an option.
 It’s recommended to stay in the psychology field if you plan on going into research.
 If you desire to do more than have a private practice, a doctoral degree is a requirement for higher-level jobs like those in a university, school system, or a hospital.